HyperBDR/docs/src/product-trainning/project-delivery.md

 ![project delivery gantt overview](./images/project-delivery-gantt.png)

-1. After confirming that Hyper BDR can meet the customer's requirements, we need to conduct research on the customer's business systems to determine the scope of support.
+1. After confirming that HyperBDR can meet the customer's requirements, we need to conduct research on the customer's business systems to determine the scope of support.

 2. Based on the research findings, we determine the types of cloud storage to be used based on the requirements for disaster recovery networks, RPO, and RTO, ultimately forming a delivery plan.

 3. Once the project enters the delivery phase, pre-configuration is conducted for the user's source end and network environment according to the checklist.
-Simultaneously, network configuration and Hyper BDR installation and configuration are performed in the cloud.
+Simultaneously, network configuration and HyperBDR installation and configuration are performed in the cloud.

-4. After the installation and configuration of the production environment and Hyper BDR are completed, we enter the product usage phase, synchronizing data according to the schedule.
+4. After the installation and configuration of the production environment and HyperBDR are completed, we enter the product usage phase, synchronizing data according to the schedule.
 The amount of data synchronized depends on factors such as data volume and bandwidth.

 5. After the initial synchronization is completed, it is recommended to conduct a drill to confirm the integrity of disaster recovery data.

-6. Finally, Hyper BDR is monitored, and alarm configurations are made, completing the project delivery and entering the maintenance phase.
+6. Finally, HyperBDR is monitored, and alarm configurations are made, completing the project delivery and entering the maintenance phase.

 ## Investigation